Jeanhwea/seL4/tools/bitfield_gen.md

 ```

 This will generate a type `VMFault_t` in C. Assuming that the word size of the
-underlying architecture is 32 bits, the `VMFault_t` type above will have a size
+underlying architecture is 32 bits, this `VMFault_t` type will have a size of
-of two machine words.
-The sizes of the content and padding fields in a block
+two machine words.
+The sizes of the content and padding fields in a block must
-must add up to a multiple of the machine word size.
+add up to a multiple of the machine word size.

 The bits in the block are laid out in memory in the order they are mentioned in
 the specification.
 That is, the left-most 32 bits (i.e. bits 63 to 32) of